 Your Money Numbers are oh-so-important figures – like your credit score, monthly take-home salary, debt-to-income ratio and savings.
 I talk in more detail about these figures in my article, Know Your Money Numbers.

 While you don’t necessarily need to obsess over your Money Numbers, it is beneficial to review your numbers at least once a year (but better every 6 months) to know where you stand.
+In fact, in terms of frugal living and saving money, I think it’s a must.

 Keep track of your numbers – as in, write them down – so that you can review them year-over-year.
 Tracking the numbers in a Financial Bullet Journal is an excellent way to keep them top of mind without fixating on them.